Optimizely.

 Storyblok – Modern headless CMS with visual editor

-Can I use Optimizely headlessly?
+Can I use Optimizely headless?

 How much .NET expertise do I need?